EmptySpace206/Mind-Unbind/README.md

 This is a open-source version of the game Mind Unbind.
 Currently, only the core scoring algorithm - MovePredictionEngine - is published.

 Mind Unbind is an abstract, free-form drawing game.
 The player draws a continuous and ever-changing curve, aiming to minimize repetition.
-The obstacle is the player's own doodling habits: tendencies to repeat patterns, despite conscious effect to not do so.
+The obstacle is the player's own doodling habits: tendencies to repeat patterns, even with a best effort to vary them.
-The score reflects whether the intent-to-change won out, or unconscious habit (and by how much).
+The score is feedback on whether intention to change, or unconscious habit, was the stonger factor (and by how much).

+Ultimately, it explores 'free-will' in a gamified way.

 Note that the game segments the continuous curve (as in the drawings below) into a series of discrete 'moves', which MovePredictionEngine processes.